Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 # Rebuild Unhealthy etcd Clusters

-In order to rebuild a healthy cluster, delete and redeploy the unhealthy pods.
+Rebuild any cluster that does not have healthy pods by deleting and redeploying unhealthy pods.
 This procedure includes examples for rebuilding etcd clusters in the `services` namespace.
-This procedure must be used for each unhealthy cluster, and not just the services used in the following examples.
+This procedure must be used for each unhealthy cluster, not just those in the `services` namespace used in the following examples.

 This process also applies when etcd is not visible when running the `kubectl get pods` command.